 Setting up products in this way will do the following:

-If you purchase a 6-pack, it will be automatically disassembled into singles.
+If you purchase a 5 12-packs, they will be automatically disassembled into singles.

-Now when you look at the availability report, you can see that there are 6 singles on hand but one 6-pack and 6 singles available for sale.
+Now when you look at the availability report, you can see that there are 60 singles on hand, but 5 12-packs, 10 6-packs and and 60 singles available for sale.

-If you sell a 6-pack, the system will automatically assemble single items into a 6-pack.
+If you sell a 6-pack or 12-pack, the system will automatically assemble single items into a 6-pack or 12-pack.

 NOTE: If the quantity of the base product has been allocated to sales or assemblies, this will reduce the quantity shown in the Available column.